Manacae/Manacae/README.md

 <h1 align="center">Hey There!
 I'm Bandeira :wave: </h1>

 <p align="center">
- A student at UFPB in the course of Computational Science, and I'm from Brazil!
+ A student at the Federal University of Paraíba (UFPB) in the course of Computational Science
 </p>

 <p align="center">